DistributedProofreaders/ppcomp/doc/css-transform.rst

 .......

 Insert some content in a tag.
-Used on the element, or in conjonction with the **:before** and **:after** pseudo selector.
+Used on the element, or in conjonction with the **:before** and **:after** pseudo selectors.
 If no pseudo-element is used, then the existing content is replaced.

 Supports multiple parameters, such as a string, the *attr()* function (insert the content of the attribute), *content* (the identity, ie. the original content).

-The original content is only the first string in the html until either the closing of the matched element or the opening of a sub element.
-For instance, if the matched html is *"<span>abc<i>def</i></span>", then the content is only *abc*.
+The original content is only the first string in the HTML until either the closing of the matched element or the opening of a sub element.
+For instance, if the matched HTML is *"<span>abc<i>def</i></span>", then the content is only *abc*.

 For instance::